TheisFerre/Stochastic-Simulation/README.md

 # Day5

 ## MCMC
+(EXERCISE 6)

 This day we discovered the Markov Chain Monte Carlo (MCMC) method for estimating distributions.

 First we used the following function for MCMC:
 <img src="https://render.githubusercontent.com/render/math?math=P(i) = \frac{\frac{A^{i}}{i!}} {\sum_{j=0}^{N} \frac{A^{j}}{j!} }, \quad j=0 \dots N">, letting N=10 and alpha=3.

+The proposal distribution was a random walk in the discrete space, where there was a 50% chance of increasing or decreasing our newly proposed position by 1.

 ![Screenshot](https://github.com/TheisFerre/Stochastic-Simulation/blob/master/day5/MCMC_1_var.png)